mbordner/aoc2020/day24/readme.md

 After executing this process a total of 100 times, there would be 2208 black tiles facing up.

 How many tiles will be black after 100 days?

+Your puzzle answer was 3519.

+Both parts of this puzzle are complete!
+They provide two gold stars: **
 ```